 Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
 SSH provides a secure channel over an unsecured network by using a client.
 Connecting an SSH client application with an SSH server.
 In our case, the Synology NAS is the server and Windows Command Prompt (CMD) or PuTTY or Windows PowerShell is the client.
 Or, if you are a Mac user, the client is Mac Terminal.

 How to SSH into a Synology NAS?
-Login into your NAS then go to Control Panel / Terminal & SNMP / Terminal tab – Check Enable SSH service and set port 22.
+Login into your NAS then go to Control Panel / Terminal & SNMP / Terminal tab – Check Enable SSH service and set port 22 then click Apply.
 Follow the instructions in the image below.
 Note: It is strongly recommended not to use port 22, but to change it to something else, between port 49152 and port 65535.

 On Windows 10, open CMD (Command Prompt) or use PuTTY and type: